 Though binding names cannot contain period characters, console.log does have one.
-This is because console.log isn't a simple binding.
-It is actually an expression that retrieves the log property from the value held by the console binding.
+This is because console.log isn't a simple binding, but an expression that retrieves the log property from the value held by the console binding.
 We'll find out exactly what this means in Chapter 4.